facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 • Withdrawals affect taxes

-• Taxes affect Medicare
+• Taxes affect after-tax income

-• Income timing affects long-term sustainability
+• Income timing shapes long-term sustainability

-• Investment structure affects sequence risk
+• Investment structure affects sequence risk and income stability

 Retirement outcomes are driven by coordination — not isolated decisions.